HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/circuits-overview.md

 :class: border-black
 ```

-6. Connections contain editable custom properties, the same that you would find on any other Asset in Hyperview.
+6. Circuits contain editable custom properties, the same that you would find on any other Asset in Hyperview.

 ```{image} /product/connectivity/media/circuits-overview/image7.jpg
 :class: border-black
 ```

-7. Documentation can also be added and linked to Connections.
+7. Documents can also be added and linked to Circuits.

 ```{image} /product/connectivity/media/circuits-overview/image8.jpg
 :class: border-black